Oppai-Dragon/bot/README.md

 ```git
 $ stack test
 ```
 If problems arise at this or subsequent stages.
-I left my contacts at the very end.
+I left my contacts it the end README.

 ### Step 3 - explanation of work
 The logic of the beginning of correspondence is this: since the bot writes to the user on behalf of the community, the user must allow this community to send messages to him.
 After the user writes a message to the general community conversation that you created in the first step, the bot will send you an answer to the new correspondence that he created for you.
 Now you can chat with him using the new correspondence.
 To change the bot that you want to run, just change its name in MyConfig.json.